WordPress/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/good-first-issue--end-user--ALT-attributes.md

 ## Task

-Make sure all images have ALT attributes.
+Check if all images have ALT attributes.

 ## Directions
 - Check all the images in the article (link above).